NSFWUTILS/RedditScrape/README.md

 # To Do
 A few things I'd like to do if time permits....
-- Use something like sqllite to store all of this instead of CSV, that opens up some possibilities down the road for easier storing/tagging/classification.
+- Use something like sqllite to store all of this, that opens up some possibilities down the road for easier storing/tagging/classification.
 - Implement proper logging
-- Look into making this asynchronous to increase performance
+- Look into making this asynchronous to increase performance: (This is done)